-Indoors and in the Garden
+Indoors or in the Garden

-Treat this vine as a tender perennial, and keep it on display during the growing season of March through October.
+Treat this vine as a tender perennial and keep it on display during the growing season of March through October.
 Find an out-of-the-way spot to allow the plant its dormancy, when it will look a bit too ratty for the kitchen windowsill.